enterprise-data-platform-emeka/.github/profile/README.md

 | staging | 10.20.0.0/16 | 10.20.16.0/20 | 10.20.32.0/20 |
 | prod | 10.30.0.0/16 | 10.30.16.0/20 | 10.30.32.0/20 |

-Non-overlapping ranges mean I can peer these networks together in the future if needed.
-A /16 range gives 65,536 available IP addresses.
-A /20 range gives 4,096 per subnet.
+All compute (RDS, DMS, Glue, Redshift, MWAA) runs in private subnets with no direct internet access.
+The only public-subnet resource is the bastion EC2 instance used as an SSM tunnel relay, and it has no open inbound ports.

 ---

 ## Terraform module map

 Inside `terraform-platform-infra-live`, the infrastructure is split into modules.
-Each module has one responsibility and can be understood on its own.
+Each module has one responsibility.

 ```
 modules/
-├── networking/     VPC, subnets, route tables, S3 VPC endpoint
+├── networking/     VPC, subnets, route tables, S3 VPC endpoint, SSM VPC endpoints
-├── data-lake/      All 5 S3 data lake buckets
+├── data-lake/      All 5 S3 data lake buckets (bronze, silver, gold, quarantine, athena-results)
-├── iam-metadata/   KMS key, IAM roles, Glue Catalog databases
+├── iam-metadata/   KMS key, IAM roles, Glue Catalog databases, DMS service roles
-├── ingestion/      RDS PostgreSQL and DMS replication instance and task
+├── ingestion/      RDS PostgreSQL, DMS replication instance, endpoints, and task
 ├── processing/     Glue security config, Glue VPC connection, Athena workgroup
 ├── serving/        Redshift Serverless namespace and workgroup
-└── orchestration/  MWAA environment, ECS cluster, CloudWatch log groups
+└── orchestration/  MWAA environment, DAGs S3 bucket, CloudWatch log groups
 ```

-The modules depend on each other in this order.
-Each one uses outputs from the ones above it:
+The modules depend on each other in this order:

 ```
 networking